You can’t expect people to give you honest feedback, if you’re not open with them first.

 Commend vulnerability when you see it.

 “Going first” as a leader also means to positively reinforce the behavior you want to see.
 If you want meaningful, honest feedback to be given to you more often, be sure to publicly recognize it when you do see it.
-A CEO who is a Know Your Company customer here in Chicago makes a point to do this every month during her company all-hands meeting.
+A CEO who is a Know Your Team customer here in Chicago makes a point to do this every month during her company all-hands meeting.
 She’ll publicly commend an employee for her vulnerability, and say, “Thank you for sharing an opinion that might not be popular.
 It’s important.”
 When you do this, you set the expectation that you want to hear frank, non-sugar-coated information in the future.

 Try saying this: “That’s a great thought — your honesty is appreciated and important to the team…” or “I’m so glad you’re disagreeing with me.
 It’s helping me understand a new perspective…” or “Thank you for bringing that up.
 I’m sure that was not an easy thing to share, so I value you doing that.”